MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started-yaml.md

 ## Next steps

 You've just learned the basics of using Azure Pipelines.
 Now you're ready to further configure your pipeline to run tests, publish test results, create container images, or even deploy the app to a cloud service.
-Follow the track for the language of your choice:
+Follow a track for the language of your choice:

 * [.NET Core](languages/dotnet-core.md)
 * [Go](languages/go.md)